opengisch/QField-docs/documentation/reference/troubleshoot.en.md

 ## Official QFieldCloud Status Page

 The official [QFieldCloud Status](https://status.qfield.org/) Page provides real-time information on the service's operational status.
-You can use it to check for:
+You can use it to check for:<!-- markdown-link-check-disable-line -->

 - Current System Status: See if all services are running normally.